Budget serves up boost for hospitality

 Restaurant & Catering Australia (R&CA) – the peak industry body representing more than 45,000 cafes, restaurants and catering businesses across Australia – has hailed the federal government’s 2021-22 budget as one that puts hospitality at the head of the recovery table.

-This is despite more job advertisements being available today than ever before, and predictions showing double digit employment growth in the sector over the next five years.
+This is despite more job advertisements being available today than ever before.
+Predictions currently show double-digit employment growth in the sector over the next five years.

 “There are tens of thousands of jobs available right now across the hospitality sector,” Lambert says.
 “This budget will help to get more Australians into those jobs.”